Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/time_ImportedClip.md

 # Playback using an Alembic Animation clip

 When Unity imports an Alembic file, it automatically imports the animation as an Animation clip.
-To access the imported clip, expand the imported Alembic Asset.
+To access the imported clip, expand the imported Alembic Asset in the project.

 ![Expanded Alembic Asset](images/abc_expanded_asset.png)